The Illusion of Lean Methodology Failure in Custom Software Development

 Incomplete value proposition: If there is not a cohesive set of features that is worth the users’ time, it doesn’t matter if you have a few features beautifully built.
 So if users won’t come or they won’t stay, it’s not because the concept is bad, it’s because the concept was not actually realized for them.

 Maintaining the software’s quality: While adhering to Lean’s waste elimination tenet.
 The drive to cut out unnecessary processes must be carefully balanced against the risk of inadvertently stripping away elements that contribute to the product’s quality.
 If you have a beautiful user experience and a feature set that conveys concept value, but the software is flawed, users will distrust the software and ultimately the parent company, and abandon the product.
 Ensuring that quality remains uncompromised while streamlining processes is a delicate act that requires vigilance and a deep understanding of what truly adds value to the end product.

 Notice that none of the scenarios above disprove the business concept.
-They are false negatives created by poor execution within Lean.
+They are false negatives created by poor execution within Lean methodology in software development.

 Define your Lean MVP as a product that is ready to reliably show off your concept in a compelling way to its intended audience.
 Make sure it includes intelligent user experience and design, provides value to your potential users and has gone through strict quality control before users are exposed to it.